Arunabh-Sen/Arunabh-Sen/README.md

 # Hey, I'm Arunabh Sen
 🔭 I’m currently interning at IIT Bhubaneswar on a project titled Design and development of an efficient framework for the real-time coordination and communication in a swarm of autonomous robots.<br>👨‍💻 All of my projects are available at https://new-portfolio-gamma-indol.vercel.app/<br>💬 Ask me about ReactJS, NextJS, MongoDB, Typescript, Firebase, etc but not how I debugged for 6 hours only to fix a typo :(<br>📫 How to reach me arunabhsen100705@gmail.com<br>📄 Know about my experiences https://drive.google.com/file/d/1ZGpolYprZJKjeOZQvhH_Qzhn1RN3YMGN/view?usp=sharing<br>⚡ Fun fact I think I’m funny.
 Robots don’t.
-Working on that.
+Working on that :)

 ## 🌐 Socials: